JotiradityaHazra/Java_Simple/README.md

-Here i am creating a simple java applicaion and then containerize it in docker
+Here i am creating a simple java applicaion and then containerize it in docker <br>

+------Let Start -----